andrefcodes/rustpix/README.md

 ## Build

-clone this repo, `cd rustpix`, then
+clone this repo

+`git clone https://github.com/a-franca/rustpix.git ~/.local/share/rustpix`,

+`cd ~/.local/share/rustpix`

 `cargo build --release`

+**Dependencies:**

+This program is built in Rust.
+For instructions on how to install it, check [Rust's offical webpage](https://www.rust-lang.org/tools/install).
+Depending on your system you may need to install additional packages like `libexif-dev` and `pkg-config`.

+## Add the directory to your system's PATH

+`echo 'export PATH="$PATH:$HOME/.local/share/rustpix/target/release"' >> ~/.bashrc`

+`source ~/.bashrc`

 ## Usage

-`./target/release/rustpix file.ext` for 1 file
+`rustpix file.ext` for 1 file

-`./target/release/rustpix file1.jpeg file2.png file3.jpeg` for multiple files
+`rustpix file1.jpeg file2.png file3.jpeg` for multiple files

-`./target/release/rustpix *.ext` for multiple files of the same extension
+`rustpix *.ext` for multiple files of the same extension

+`rustpix *` for every image inside the directory